Date of Award:

 The study identified the machines used most often and the work activities needed for employment in the apparel industry.
 It is suggested that teachers and the industry cooperate with each other so that needs and practices of both can be of service one to another in the training of future employees .

-Sessions, Ann, "An Assessment of the Apparel Industry in the State of Utah and Needed Training in Vocational Clothing in Utah High School" (1979).
+Sessions, Ann, "An Assessment of the Apparel Industry in the State of Utah and Needed Training in Vocational Clothing in Utah High Schools" (1979).
 All Graduate Theses and Dissertations.
-Paper 3281.
+3281.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .